 Winter back-country excursions are even more important to prepare for.
 Proper winter gear and preparation for sudden storms are essential.
 Estes has several mountain shops that can outfit you with the best winter footwear, clothing and survival gear.

 What does "being prepared" means to us?
-After accumulation, wear comfortable hiking shoes and the necessary layers of clothing; when hiking, your backpack should include: snacks, water, sunglasses, hat, trash bag, chap stick, sunscreen, rain jacket, compose, watch, emergency blanket, pocket knife, first aid kit, gloves/stocking cap, and a map.
+Wear comfortable hiking shoes and the necessary layers of clothing; when hiking, your backpack should include: snacks, water, sunglasses, hat, trash bag, chap stick, sunscreen, rain jacket, compass, watch, emergency blanket, pocket knife, first aid kit, gloves/stocking cap, and a map.